 Below those gray boxes, you can get more details to see exactly which pages are leading visitors to your desired page and which pages visitors are viewing after going to your desired page.
 In the case of the homepage (like I’ve selected here), lots of entries in the “Next Page Path” is a good thing.
 If I was tracking a landing page where I meant to get a visitor to sign up for a newsletter or make a purchase, I wouldn’t want to see a lot of other pages on that side.
 I would just want to see the “thank you” page.

 One last tidbit… you’ll notice in the screenshot above that I’ve included an arrow to a page with the URL “/s?=character-driven”.
 This is the way that my blog (mwr.me) tracks onsite searches.
-Next week, we’ll take a look at a better way to track our search terms from onsite search, but I wanted you to get a chance to see the URLs “in the wild.”
+Analytics has a much better way to track search terms from site search, but I wanted you to get a chance to see the URLs “in the wild.”

 What about You?